elementalcollision/undivided_tiers/project.md

   - Implemented pool creation/opening, persistent dictionary for storage, and transactional puts.
   - Added `close()` method and basic error handling.
   - TODOs remain for specific PMDK error handling (e.g., OOM) and require testing on actual PMEM/CXL hardware.
+- [x] **Expanded Dynamic Policy Tuning:**
+    - Implemented dynamic adjustment logic for `promotion_threshold`, `demotion_threshold`, and `watermark` in `TieredBackend`.
+    - Added Prometheus metrics and logging for all threshold and watermark changes.
+    - Updated code and documentation to reflect these new features.
+    - **Comprehensive tests** now validate dynamic adjustment of all thresholds and watermarks (see `tests/test_vua.py`).
+    - The `README.md` has been updated to highlight these features for users.

 ## Colloid-Inspired Tiering Algorithm Outline